Cajac/picoCTF-Writeups/picoCTF_2021/General_Skills/Nice_netcat.md

 Oh, a bunch of numbers...

 Looking at the numbers we see that they are mainly numbers in the decimal range of 32-122, with the exception of the last 10.
-Therefore, they are most likely ASCII numbers.
+Therefore, they are most likely [ASCII characters](https://en.wikipedia.org/wiki/ASCII).

 To decode the flag we could use an online site such as [CyberChef](https://gchq.github.io/CyberChef/) and use the 'From Decimal' recipe.